Yosri-Ben-Halima/Modeling-Funding-Rates-Using-Stochastic-Models-and-Quantifying-Risk-for-BTC-Prepetuals/README.md

 # Modeling Funding Rates Using Stochastic Models and Quantifying Risk for BTC Prepetuals

 ## 1. Introduction
-This project models and predicts funding rates for perpetual contracts using Monte Carlo simulations.
-It employs Merton’s jump diffusion for index prices and the Ornstein-Uhlenbeck process for funding rates to derive metrics like expected liquidation time and probability.
-These figures enhance risk management in perpetual contracts trading.
+This project models and predicts funding rates for perpetual contracts using **Monte Carlo simulations**.
+It employs **Merton’s jump diffusion** process for index prices and the **Ornstein-Uhlenbeck process** for funding rates to derive metrics like **expected liquidation time** and **probability**.
+These figures enhance *risk management* in perpetual contracts trading.

 ## 2. Dependencies